 You can find the low-elevation conifers growing throughout the Coast Range and in the lower elevations of the Columbia Gorge and Cascade Mountains.
 To find higher-elevation conifers growing in their native habitat, you will want to travel to the Cascades, although you can find some mid-level species growing in the Coast Range, for example, the higher elevations of Saddle Mountain near Seaside.

 Common names: Like most plants, conifers have names that are determined by common usage.
 Sometimes a conifer will have several common names used in different regions.
 Common names can also be misleading.
-The Douglas Fir is not a true fir, and none of the native trees called cedar are true cedars.
+The Douglas fir is not a true fir, and none of the native trees called cedar are true cedars.

 Contact Info: ken.denniston@gmail.com.